YHuUBC/energy_efficiency_analysis/README.md

 - Decision Tree
 - Support Vector Machine
 - Random Forest
+- XG Boost

-- XG BoostEach model is fitted with the same transformation and pipeline and is reported as the mean and standard deviation of the cross-validation score.
+Each model is fitted with the same transformation and pipeline and is reported as the mean and standard deviation of the cross-validation score.
 The best cross-validation score model is selected to be the final model to perform prediction on test data to see how it fits and performs.
 Finally, all the models are saved as pickled files.

 ## Report